race-engineering-center/rec-user-manual/docs/analyzer/widget_telemetry.md

 ### Cursor

 A cursor (blue vertical line on a telemetry widget) shows a current point on a track.
 You can see a value under a cursor for each graph on a viewport header.
-A color of the value label corrrsponds to the graph color and a color of this lap in a lap tree.
+A color of the value label corresponds to the graph color and a color of this lap in a lap tree.
 Move a cursor left and right with a mouse to inspect values around your point of interest, for example to check the speed difference between two laps in some section of the lap.